#[versioned]

 §Custom Default Function

-To customize the default function used in the generated From
+To customize the default function used in the generated conversion

-parameter.
-It expects a path to a function without
+expects a path to a function without braces.
+This path can for example point

 #[versioned(